Nurses raise slogans at the entrance of PHC

 DTNEXT Bureau

 Based on the latest round of discussions, the government has decided to clear pending promotions and create new posts to facilitate the appointment of existing contract nurses to permanent positions.
-“As an immediate step, over 1,000 contract nurses will soon be absorbed into regular service.
-The remaining nurses will be regularised in a phased manner,” the Minister said.

-The Minister also detailed other welfare measures extended to nurses, including large-scale promotions.
-Over the last four years, 1,998 nurses have been promoted to Nursing Supervisor Grade II, 465 to Nursing Supervisor Grade I, and 62 to Nursing Tutor Grade II.
+Highlighting the government’s record, Subramanian said that since the DMK government assumed office in 2021, as many as 4,825 contract nurses have been regularised.
+In 2024 alone, 1,693 nurses were granted permanent status.
+The minister also detailed other welfare measures extended to nurses, includ ing promotions.
+Over the past four years, 1,998 nurses have been promoted to supervisor grade II, 465 to supervisor grade I, and 62 to tutor grade II.

 Significantly, the government is moving to extend paid maternity leave to contract nurses in line with the Central Maternity Benefit Act, 1961, through the National Health Mission.
 A government order in this regard is expected shortly.

-The Health Minister further said that steps are under way to issue appointment orders to the remaining nurses recruited during the COVID-19 period and to resolve pending issues related to the enhanced monthly remuneration of contract nurses, which was increased from Rs 14,000 to Rs 18,000 in May 2021.
+The Health minister further said that steps are underway to issue appointment orders to the remaining nurses recruited during the COVID-19 period and to resolve pending issues related to the enhanced monthly remuneration of contract nurses, which was increased from Rs 14,000 to Rs 18,000 in May 2021.